 Molt (USA)

 Do you remember your first crush?
-I am not talking about celebrities or pop sensations, but the first person at school or in your social circle who had your heart beating faster.
-This person holds a special place in your heart throughout your life.
-Their image never ages, their face immortal as a series of polaroid snapshots that occasionally float back to the surface of your mind.
-However, despite the still images we hold of that person, we often forget the confusion, fear and emotions that circled every encounter we had with them – the uncertainty, excitement and apprehension of our meetings airbrushed away.
-In her delightful and atmospheric short film, director Nathalie Álvarez Mesén reminds us of these heady days of experimentation and turmoil as we join twelve-year-old Cadie and her neighbour, Sarah, during one hot summer afternoon in Appalachia.
+I am not talking about celebrities or pop sensations, but about the first person at school or in your social circle who made your heart beat faster.
+This person holds a special place in your heart throughout your life; their image never ages, and their face is eternally young in your mind.
+However, despite our still pictures of that person, we often forget the confusion, fear and emotions surrounding every encounter we had with them.

 Forbidden Fruits (France)

-How do the relationships we hold with a parent directly affect our ability to grow and develop in our teenage years?
-For some, their parent/s can stifle possible friendships and relationships.
-In contrast, other parent/s offer advice and support while ultimately allowing their child to find their own path.
-For fifteen-year-old Sam, her mother controls her daily life while also feeding her a strange, mysterious tablet every day.
-However, when Sam meets Jade, and the first flurries of physical attraction become clear, Sam finds herself questioning her home life.
-And with Jade’s support, she begins to unlock the shackles her mother once imposed.
+For fifteen-year-old Sam, her mother controls her daily life while feeding her a mysterious tablet daily.
+However, when Sam meets Jade, and the first flurries of physical attraction become clear, she finds herself questioning her home life as she begins to unpick the shackles her mother once imposed.

 Bootwmn (USA)